23younesm/maguireyounes.com/content/_index.md

   ## About Me

   I'm Maguire!
 Im Cybersecurity Analytics and Operations Major at Penn State University Park and I expect to graduate in 2025.
 Apart from being a full-time student working multiple jobs, I'm extremely passionate about SCUBA and underwater photography.
-I also maintain various personal projects such as the design of various mechanical keyboards.
+I also maintain various personal projects such as the design of various mechanical keyboard

   ## What I do